Getting VPN Service

 To use Tunnelblick you need access to a VPN server — your computer is one end of the tunnel and the VPN server is the other end.

-The Tunnelblick project does not provide access to VPN servers — we are not "VPN service providers"
+The Tunnelblick project does not provide access to VPN servers — we are not "VPN service providers" — we only create the free software that many VPN service providers recommend or provide to their clients.

 There are several ways to get access to a VPN server: